SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 <img src="/guides/users-guide/textconfig.png" alt="Device details" style="max-width: 100%">

-Alternatively you can work with the configuration snapshot repository.
+Alternatively you can work with configuration snapshots.
 For details refer to [Configuration Snapshots](#configuration-snapshot).

 ### <a name="control"></a>Control